Mrst12/pp5-frontend-react-appy-families/README.md

     - To build components that collectively form the front end of the application.
 - React-Bootstrap
     - The styling side of the front end application used as it was introduced during the walkthrough project.
+- Coolors
+    - used for making colour pallete
+- Google fonts
+    - used for selecting fonts for project.

 ## Project Setup